 Faculty Fellows meet weekly for a luncheon seminar to present research, debate ideas, and learn from colleagues.
 They participate in Center events of their choosing where they often also contribute as moderators and interlocutors.
 During their residency, Fellows are expected to be present in New York within the University community and take on a reduced teaching schedule.

-All full-time faculty at NYU in the humanities and art disciplines are eligible to apply.
+All full-time faculty on continuing contracts at NYU in the humanities and art disciplines are eligible to apply.
 Applicants may not have had an NYU-supported leave in the year preceding the Fellowship year.
 More than one applicant from the same department may apply.
 Prospective fellows should be at a stage in their research and writing that will permit them to be in residence at NYU for the totality of the Fellowship year.

 There are two main requirements expected of faculty participating in this program.